-Speaker Number Speaker Name Section Selection former understand and recreate the scene te the speaker or narrator in the selection?
+Speaker Number Speaker Name Section TEXT Did the performer understand and recreat te the speaker or narrator in the selection?
 Who is talking and why?
-Did the per in the selection?
+Did the perin the selection?
 Where and when is the speaker/narrator talking and why?
-Did the truation in the selection?
-What is happening?
-PERFORMER Was the performer in control of the performent in control of the performance in control rmance situation?
-Did the performer adequately reflect the mood of the selection AUDIENCE Introductions and transitions are optional ing memorable to you?
-Was the meaning of If presented, did the performer prepare you to listen to the selection?
-Was the read of the selection clear to you? nt in the performance?
+Did the PERFORMER Was the performer in control of the perfor rmance situation?
+Did the performer adequately reflect the mood of the selection?
+AUDIENCE Introductions and transitions are optional.
+If ing memorable to you?
+Was the meaning of f presented, did the performer prepare you to listen to the selection?
+Was the readfithe selection clear to you? t in the performance?
 Did pacing, pauses and builds seem appropriate?
-Were char Ily, emotionally, intellectually?
-Did the performance capture and communicate the ive?
+Were charly, emotionally, intellectually?
+Did the performance capture and communicate the ve?
 Judge's signature